 That is it, folks.
 It is that simple.

-The last part of the pickles is the vinegar and water.
+The last part of the pickles is vinegar and water.
 I do a 1 part vinegar to 2 parts water ratio.
-I start by pouring the vinegar in the jar till it is about 1/3 full and then finish with the water.
+I start by pouring the vinegar in the jar until it is about ⅓ full and then finish with the water.
 Seal with the jar seal and ring and put them in the fridge.
 The beautiful part, you only have to wait a day.

-Go ahead, run out to the farmer’s market and grab some pickles.
+Go ahead, run out to the farmer's market, and grab some cucumber.
 You will need about 3 small cucumbers per pint jar.
-You might as well pick up more because one jar won’t be enough.
+You might as well pick up more because one jar won't be enough.
 If you also love other pickled items like peppers, be sure to check out how I make easy refrigerator pickled banana pepper rings.

 - 1 tablespoon salt